Lew Jetton: Music

 In 1994, while still working in local TV, he began playing guitar with the blues band, 61 South, based in Paducah, Kentucky, which featured, among others, Col. J.D.
 Wilkes, of Th' Legendary Shack Shakers and The Dirt Daubers.
 Upon the departure of "Fast" Layne Hendrickson, the lead singer of the band, Jetton was recruited to become the frontman of the band, while mentored by his friend Snooky Pryor in nearby Ullin, Illinois.

 Working and touring as a regional band in the Midwest and Mid-South, Lew Jetton & 61 South shared billings with blues musicians including Luther Allison, Mike Zito, Koko Taylor, Little Milton, Chuck Berry, and Lil' Ed and The Blues Imperials.
-Lew Jetton & 61 South has released four albums: State Line Blues (2000), Tales From A 2 Lane (2006), Rain (2016) and Palestine Blues (2017).
+Lew Jetton & 61 South has released five albums: State Line Blues (2000), Tales From A 2 Lane (2006), Rain (2016), Palestine Blues (2017) and Deja Hoodoo (2022).
 State Line Blues was the fourth best Independent Blues Release in the United States by Real Blues Magazine.
 Tales From A 2 Lane was selected as the Blues Album of the Year by the Kentucky Blues Society, a "Pick to Click" by XM Satellite Radio Bluesville (Channel 74), which kept Jetton originals "Waffle House Woman" and "I Been Cheated" on their hot playlist throughout most of 2006.
 Tales From A 2 Lane was also selected one of the top Independent Blues Releases by Real Blues Magazine.